ionos-cloud/ionosctl/docs/subcommands/server-update.md

 * providing only the value, e.g.`--ram 256` equals 256MB.
 * providing both the value and the unit, e.g.`--ram 1GB`.

 Note: The amount of memory for the Server must be specified in multiples of 256.
 The default unit is MB.
+Minimum: 256MB.
+Maximum: it depends on your contract limit.

 You can wait for the Request to be executed using `--wait-for-request` option.
 You can also wait for Server to be in AVAILABLE state using `--wait-for-state` option.
 It is recommended to use both options together for this command.